-- (a) The Employer shall establish and maintain a cumulative leave account for the benefit of each Instructor. - (b) There shall be credited to an Instructor's cumulative leave account the following days and the account shall be operated in the following manner: - (1) Instructors shall be entitled to an annual leave account of 15 School Days; - (2) The balance of the previous year's unused annual leave account shall be credited to the cumulative leave account of an Instructor at the opening of the School Year; - (3) Instructors shall not be allowed to accumulate more than 46 School Days in their cumulative leave accounts; - (4) For the purposes of this article, in the case of a part-time Instructor, a day shall mean that portion of the day that the part-time Instructor normally works;
+- (a) The Employer shall establish and maintain a cumulative leave account for the benefit of each Instructor. - (b) There shall be credited to an Instructor's cumulative leave account the following days and the account shall be operated in the following manner: - Instructors shall be entitled to an annual leave account of 15 School Days; - (2) The balance of the previous year's unused annual leave account shall be credited to the cumulative leave account of an Instructor at the opening of the School Year; - (3) Instructors shall not be allowed to accumulate more than 46 School Days in their cumulative leave accounts; - (4) For the purposes of this article, in the case of a part-time Instructor, a day shall mean that portion of the day that the part-time Instructor normally works; - (5) Full-time Instructors shall be permitted to use their cumulative leave account in half or full day increments;

-- (5) Full-time Instructors shall be permitted to use their cumulative leave account in half or full day increments; - (6) Instructors shall not be paid out for accrued and/or unused days in their cumulative leave accounts. - (c) The following paid leaves shall be granted and charged to Instructors' cumulative leave accounts: - (1) marriage of the Instructor three days; - (2) birth or adoption of an Instructor's child (provided Pregnancy Leave or Parental Leave is not used by the Instructor with respect to this child) one day; - (3) serious household or domestic emergency three days; - (4) attendance at convocation ceremonies at an educational institution at which the Instructor, Instructor's spouse, child, child-in-law, grandchild, parent, or sibling is to receive a graduation certificate, degree or diploma one day; - (5) sickness as required; - (6) personal business which cannot be attended to except during the School Day three days. - (d) It is agreed that leave granted under Clause 21.1(c)(6) with pay, is not to be used in conjunction with any other leave or holidays without the prior written consent of the Administrator.
+- (6) Instructors shall not be paid out for accrued and/or unused days in their cumulative leave accounts. - (c) The following paid leaves shall be granted and charged to Instructors' cumulative leave accounts: - marriage of the Instructor three days; - (2) birth or adoption of an Instructor's child (provided Pregnancy Leave or Parental Leave is not used by the Instructor with respect to this child) three days; - (3) serious household or domestic emergency three days; - (4) attendance at convocation ceremonies at an educational institution at which the Instructor, Instructor's spouse, child, child-in-law, grandchild, parent, or sibling is to receive a graduation certificate, degree or diploma one day; - (5) sickness as required; - (6) personal business which cannot be attended to except during the School Day three days. - (7) critical illness or hospitalization of an immediate family member as defined in 21.2(a)(1) three days; - (d) It is agreed that leave granted under Clause 21.1(c)(6) with pay, is not to be used in conjunction with any other leave or holidays without the prior written consent of the Administrator.